 economies (World Resource Review).
 Her recent projects include: (1) how civil society affects environmental institutions and outcomes in

 Central and Eastern Europe; (2) collaborative management for salmon recovery in Washington and Oregon (with Sara Singleton and Mark Lubell); (3) social indicators for integrated ecosystem assessment of Puget Sound and California Current (with Peneloppe Dalton, Phil Levine, Karma Norman, Sara Breslow, and Melissa Poe); and (4) city level climate change policies in European Union (with Endre Tvinnereim).

 Professor Dolšak's recent research projects have been funded by the National Oceanic and Atmospheric Administration.
 She is a faculty participant in an NSD IGERT project on Ocean Acidification.
-As per Google Scholar, her work has been cited over 2300 times.
+As per Google Scholar, her work has been cited 2400 times.